cccbr/runningatower/content/docs/buildingateam/planning/index.md

 During a session, a ringer may need to practice plain hunting to a method.
 That places that ringer on the treble.
 Ideally the rest of the band needs to be able to ring with an unreliable treble.
 Combining an inexperienced treble ringer with an inexperienced inside ringer rarely ends well.

 It is a good idea to give a ringer experience on different bells which may not be ideal for success and striking.
-Placing a band during a session often is a compromise between the best ringing and andvancement of individuals.
+Placing a band during a session often is a compromise between the best ringing and advancement of individuals.

-The secondary purpose of placing bands may speed up a session allowing more ‘rings’.
 Placing bands may:
 - Cut out delays caused by ringers hanging back when ringers are asked to ‘catch-hold for …’.
 - Pre-empt the need to remove that ringer who thinks they can ring it.
 - Overcome the hesitancy of better ringers not to ring too often and appear greedy.
+This may allow an extra touch or two.

-Announcing the next two rings, together with the bells the ‘target’ ringers are to ring, will also speed things up.
+Announcing the next two touches, together with the bells the ‘target’ ringers are to ring, may speed things up.
 (Note, for some bands speeding things up may be a bad idea, they may be there as much for social as ringing reasons.
 Assuming the aim is to improve the ringing, it may need a gentle nudge in that direction rather than go full throttle into fast paced sessions.)

 ## Nominate a conductor

-Nominate a competent conductor if a piece of ringing is for the benefit of less able ringers.
+Nominate a competent conductor if a touch is for the benefit of less able ringers.
 If the purpose is to give a ringer conducting practice, then give them a competent band.
 Less able ringers’ confidence will be damaged if something is miscalled and they may blame themselves.
 The learner conductor’s confidence will be damaged if they cannot know where to put calls because bells, particularly the treble, are in the wrong place.

 ## Summary